dylanhayes/dylanhayes.github.io/_posts/2020-09-17-Virtually-Speaking-Part-two.md

 layout: post
 title: Virtually Speaking - Part two
 ---
-My last blog posting [speaking virtually](/Speaking-Virtually) introduced some of the things that I did that could improve the way public speaking and indeed most forms of presentation over video could be improved.
+My last blog posting [speaking virtually](/Speaking-Virtually) introduced some of tools ad equipment that could improve the way public speaking and indeed most forms of presentation over video could be delivered.
 Since then I've had the chance to refine the offering.
 My first point, and I'm reluctant to say it, is that no matter how I tried, the quality of sharing a screen via OBS and a virtual camera was never as good as the native screen sharing in Teams or Zoom.